Geometric invariants for $p$-groups of class 2 and exponent $p$: Providing access to our results

+The lists of skew-symmetric matrices defining groups of order $p^{4+ 3}, p^{5 + 3}$ and $p^{5+4}$ are available at \cite{GITPAGE}.
+We provide {\sc Magma} functions to construct from a group of class 2 and exponent $p$ the matrices $\tuB$ and ${\tuBd}$ and vice versa; and the invariants listed in \cref{th:invariants}.
 Our machinery relies on Gr\"obner basis computations, but typically has good practical performance.
 Using {\sc Magma} 2.28-15 on a 2.6GHz machine, Tables \ref{5-3-invariants} and \ref{Table5-4} were constructed in 17 and 124 minutes of CPU time respectively.
 The most expensive calculation is the primary decomposition of an ideal; it can be omitted, as was done in the calculations reported in Section \ref{derived-5}.
-Of course, a subset of the invariants may suffice to distinguish among groups.